c4chakri/UTToken_hardhatV1/README.md

-# Sample Hardhat Project
+# UTToken Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+This project demonstrates a basic UTToken Hardhat use case.
+It comes with a UTToken contract, a test for that contract, and a Hardhat Ignition module that deploys UTToken contract.

 Try running some of the following tasks: